 Pest description and damage CBT is a pest of most woody ornamental trees and shrubs in the family Rosaceae.
-The larvae are 0.33 to 0.4 inch long, pale gray to flesh-color with small, pale gray spines scattered on the surface, with a yellowish-brown head.
+The larvae are 0.33 to 0.4 inch in length, pale gray to flesh-color with small, pale gray spines scattered on the surface, with a yellowish-brown head.
 Larvae feed directly on the cambium under the tree bark and may cause death of the tree in sufficient numbers.
 Otherwise, the feeding activity decreases the supply of nutrients to the tree and increases susceptibility to disease, insect attack, and environmental stress, including cold injury.
-The first indication of attack is the exuding of reddish-brown, gum-like resin, which often is mixed with fecal pellets and silk.
+The first indication of attack is the exuding of reddish-brown, gum-like resin mixed with fecal pellets and silk.
 The trunk and larger limbs of bearing fruit trees are affected, usually at pruning wounds.
+The adult moth has a wingspan of about 0.33 inch and is a mottled yellow, cream and brown in appearance.

 For biology, life history, monitoring and management